Links on Android Authority may earn us a commission. Learn more.

 Bluetooth 5.0 makes a difference

 The Liberty Air 2 earbuds make the jump to Bluetooth 5.0, which is an improvement in both connection strength and battery life.
 As long as you stay within the 10-meter range, you should be able to enjoy the crisp sound.
 Bluetooth multipoint isn’t an option, but the earbuds support aptX and AAC to make up for it.
 This means Android and iOS smartphones can stream high-quality audio to the buds.
-You won’t notice much delay between the audio and video, which is a huge plus if you’re bingeing Space Force.
+You won’t notice much delay between the audio and video either.

 What’s battery life like?